ethernautdao/evm-runners-cli/README.md

 Optional flags:

-- `--bytecode` or `-b`, to validate bytecode directly, e.g. `evm-runners validate Average --bytecode 0xabcd`
+- `--bytecode` or `-b`, to validate bytecode directly, e.g. `evm-runners validate average --bytecode 0xabcd`
-- `--lang` or `-l`, to choose the language of the solution file when more than one solution file is present, e.g. `evm-runners validate Average -l sol`
+- `--lang` or `-l`, to choose the language of the solution file when more than one solution file is present, e.g. `evm-runners validate average -l sol`

 **Submit a solution**